-- Health Care Problems: Health care problems are the principal resource used to stimulate learning in the small group tutorial setting.
+• Health Care Problems: Health care problems are the principal resource used to stimulate learning in the small group tutorial setting.
 They are designed to reflect the important health problems of individuals, groups, and communities served by speech-language pathologists, as well as broader professional issues.
-Health care problems are reviewed and revised annually by Unit Chairs with input from students, curriculum committees, community partners, and other content experts. - Standardized Patients: Standardized patients are individuals who are trained to simulate a health care problem.
+Health care problems are reviewed and revised annually by course coordinators with input from students, curriculum committees, community partners, and other content experts.

+- Patients and Clients: Patients and clients are used as the primary resource for learning in the clinical education component of each unit.
+Under the supervision of a clinical instructor, students have the opportunity to integrate their knowledge, skills, and professional behaviours.
+Patients and clients also participate in academic courses. - Standardized Patients: Standardized patients are individuals who are trained to simulate a health care problem.
 They provide opportunities for students to learn and practice clinical skills such as interviewing, assessment, treatment, or to explore attitudes, values, and professional behaviour.
-Standardized patients are also trained to provide immediate and constructive feedback to students. - Patients and Clients: Patients and clients are used as the primary resource for learning in the clinical education component of each unit.
-Under the supervision of a clinical instructor, students have the opportunity to integrate their knowledge, skills, and professional behaviours.
-Patients and clients also participate in Clinical Skills Lab sessions. - Reference Resources: Consistent with the emphasis on self-directed learning, students are expected to consult a wide variety of reference resources to address their specific learning objectives.
-These may include but are not limited to: - Resource people, including faculty in the School of Rehabilitation Science, the Faculty of Health Sciences, and other Faculties of the university; and tutors, clinical instructors, expert clinicians, community health professionals, patients and families, and student peers.
-A resource person's main task is to help students find and critically appraise information for use in problem- solving. - Books, journals, and government documents, which are available through the Health Sciences Libraries at McMaster University. - Audio-visual materials that are available through the Health Sciences Libraries at McMaster University, online platforms (e.g., Master Clinician), and other sources - > Online course materials available in Avenue 2 Learn as part of curricular units. - Software for word processing, desktop publishing, statistics and graphic packages, computerassisted instruction, and literature searching. - Anatomy and pathology resources, which include both anatomical specimens (e.g., prosections, plastic models), and digital content (e.g., MacAnatomy, self-study modules).
+Standardized patients are also trained to provide constructive feedback to students. - Reference Resources: Consistent with the emphasis on self-directed learning, students are expected to consult a wide variety of reference resources to address their specific learning objectives.
+These may include but are not limited to: - Books, journals, and government documents, which are available through the Health Sciences Libraries at McMaster University. - Resources from the College of Audiology and Speech-Language Pathology of Ontario, and Speech and Audiology Canada. - Audio-visual materials that are available through the Health Sciences Libraries at McMaster University, online platforms (e.g., SimuCase), and other sources - > Online course materials available in A2L as part of curricular units. - Software for word processing, desktop publishing, statistics and graphic packages, computerassisted instruction, and literature searching. - Anatomy and pathology resources, which include both anatomical specimens (e.g., prosections, plastic models), and digital content (e.g., MacAnatomy, self-study modules).